Deepseek-APIs/deepseek-mpi/docs/cli.md

 # CLI Reference

-Deepseek MPI exposes a comprehensive CLI so you can control inputs, API providers, chunk sizing, retries, and logging from the command line or scripts.
+Deepseek MPI exposes a comprehensive CLI so you can control inputs, API providers, chunk sizing, retries, autoscaling, and logging from the command line or scripts.
 Every flag has a long-form equivalent; short forms are shown where applicable.

 ## Input & Payload Capture